 In its first weeks, the new Red Army was a volunteer force organised along socialist lines.
 Its members wore no ranks or insignia and its officers were elected democratically.
 Needless to say, this did little to improve control, organisation or discipline.

 The transformation of the Red Army began in March 1918 with the appointment of Leon Trotsky as war commissar.
 Most historians agree that Trotsky’s leadership was instrumental in crafting the Red Army into a professional military force.
 This transformation included some measures that, at the time, seemed risky or potentially dangerous.

 One of Trotsky’s more controversial strategies was to exploit the military stocks of the old tsarist regime.
-Shortly after taking control Trotsky conscripted thousands of ex-officers and former NCOs (non-commissioned officers) from the now defunct Imperial Army.
-His justification was that the new nation had no time to train and educate new officers; it needed the experience and expertise of military specialists immediately, regardless of their origins.
-These tsarist officers, Trotsky claimed, would be “squeezed like lemons, then thrown away”.
+Shortly after taking over as war commissar, Trotsky conscripted thousands of ex-officers and former NCOs (non-commissioned officers) from the Imperial Army.
+The new nation had no time to train and educate new officers, Trotsky argued.
+It needed the experience and expertise of military specialists immediately, regardless of their origins.
+These tsarist officers, he said, would be “squeezed like lemons, then thrown away”.